The Prodigy facts for kids

 Following the international success of Music for the Jilted Generation, the band augmented their line-up with guitarist Jim Davies (a live band member who later joined the group Pitchshifter) in 1995 for tracks such as "Their Law", "Break and Enter 95", and various live-only interludes and versions.
 He was soon to be replaced by Gizz Butt of the band Janus Stark, who remained with the band for the next three years.

-1999 saw the release of the Prodigy's The Dirtchamber Sessions Volume One, a DJ mix album by Howlett, produced as an official record of a successful guest appearance on the British Radio 1.
+1999 saw the release of the Prodigy's The Dirtchamber Sessions Volume One, a mix album by Howlett produced as an official record of a guest DJ appearance on BBC Radio 1.
 The original session came into being following a conversation between journalism and band biographer Martin James and Breezeblock presenter Mary Anne Hobbs.
 They are subsequently both thanked on the album sleeve notes.
-In June of the same year, when the band had arguably reached their commercial peak, they parted company with guitarist Gizz Butt.

 Always Outnumbered, Never Outgunned (2001–2004)

 After the group performed some live shows in 2001, their single "Baby's Got a Temper" was released in July 2002 to critical disappointment.
 The original version of the song was written by Flint's sideband Flint, and was called "NNNN".
 The Prodigy version was a total reworking of Flint's track with only a few of the lyrics and melody remaining from the original and produced by Howlett.
-The song also featured Jim Davies. .....
-The song's music video was also controversial, which featured barely covered women milking cows in a suggestive fashion.
-The complete, unedited video was aired on MTV2 in 2002 as part of a special late-night countdown showing the most controversial videos ever to air on MTV.
-In the same year, however, Q magazine named the Prodigy one of the "50 Bands to See Before You Die".
+The song also featured Jim Davies.
+In 2002, Q magazine named the Prodigy one of the "50 Bands to See Before You Die".

 The Prodigy's fourth studio album, Always Outnumbered, Never Outgunned, was released on 23 August 2004, and 14 September 2004 in the US.
 A precursory and experimental single, "Memphis Bells", was released in very limited numbers, followed by the traditional release of the single "Girls".
-The US version of the studio album contained a bonus track; a remix of "Girls", entitled "More Girls".
+The US version of the studio album contained a remix of "Girls", entitled "More Girls", as a bonus track.
 The album, which topped the UK Albums Chart in its debut week, was promoted by a two-year-long tour.

-In 2005, they released a compilation, Their Law: The Singles 1990–2005, which spawned a single containing new remixes of the songs "Out of Space" ("Audio Bullys Remix") and "Voodoo People" (the "Pendulum Remix").
+In 2005 the band released a compilation Their Law: The Singles 1990–2005, which spawned a single containing new remixes of the songs "Out of Space" ("Audio Bullys Remix") and "Voodoo People" (the "Pendulum Remix").
 The artwork represented drawn versions of the front covers of the "Out of Space" and "Voodoo People" single releases.
 The latter was also followed by a music video filmed in Romford Market, Essex, which featured on the DVD release of the compilation.
 Sharky, the group's only female member, is shown running and winning the race depicted in the video.
-Also in 2005, the song "You'll be Under my Wheels" from the Always Outnumbered, Never Outgunned album was added to the soundtrack of Need for Speed: Most Wanted.
+Also in 2005 the song "You'll be Under my Wheels" from the Always Outnumbered, Never Outgunned album was added to the soundtrack of Need for Speed: Most Wanted.
 The cover artwork included an extended essay by band biographer Martin James.

 The Prodigy's first two albums, 1992's Experience and 1994's Music for the Jilted Generation, were re-released in expanded, deluxe editions on 4 August 2008.
 As well as being remastered, the new packages featured a bonus disc including mixes, rarities, and live tracks.
 The two albums also featured expanded artwork in addition to the new musical content.